ITR Season 2025 Banner

 Section 67Sending explicit or obscene material in electronic formImprisonment of 5 years and a fine of Rs.
 10 lakhs

-Section 67A Sending material containing sexually explicit acts through electronic meansImprisonment of 7 years and a fine of Rs.
+Section 67A Sending material containing sexually explicit acts of through electronic meansImprisonment of 7 years and a fine of Rs.
 10 lakhs

 Section 67BDepicting children in sexually explicit form and sharing such material through electronic modeImprisonment of 7 years and a fine of Rs.
 10 lakhs

-Section 67CFailure to preserve and retain the information by intermediaries Imprisonment for 3 years and a fine
+Section 67CFailure to preserve and retain the information by intermediaries Penalty upto Rs.
+25 lakhs

 Cyber Crime Under IT Act 2000